MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

     - Add a subject: **Test email with an unblocked URL**

-    - Body of the message: **Click this link that contains an unblocked URL.**
+    - Body of the message: **This message is linked to an unblocked URL.**

 6. Select the entire text string that you just added in the body of the message.